louiskounios/simple-invoice-generator/README.md

 `from.contact-details` are the contact details (address, email, phone number, etc) of the issuer of the invoice.
 Provided in list format.
 Each element in the list will sit on its own line.

+`from.tax-identification-number` is the tax identification number of the issuer of the invoice.
+Optional.

 `from.vat-registration-number` is the VAT registration number of the issuer of the invoice.
 Optional.